Skip to main content

 Accepts photos and a voice memo from the job site.
 Matches materials and labor against your catalog.
 Produces an itemized estimate with margin floors applied.
 Exports to Buildertrend, JobTread, or a PDF for client delivery.

 Most residential GCs lose deals in the gap between the site visit and the estimate landing in the homeowner's inbox.
-You walk the job, take twenty photos, scratch some notes on your phone, maybe record a voice memo about what the customer said they want.
-Then you hand that pile to your estimator — or you are the estimator — and the actual line-item quote doesn't go out until two or three days later.
-By then, the homeowner has a quote from someone else.
+You walk the job, take twenty photos, scratch some notes on your phone, maybe record a voice memo about what the customer wants.
+Then you hand that pile to your estimator, or you are the estimator, and the actual line-item quote doesn't go out for two or three days.
+By then the homeowner already has a quote from someone else.

-The problem isn't that your pricing is wrong.
-It's that your quoting process runs on manual handoffs and tribal knowledge.
+Your pricing isn't the problem.
+The problem is that your quoting process runs on manual handoffs and tribal knowledge.
 Your markup rules live in your head.
 Your material allowances aren't written down anywhere.
-Your labor rates differ by crew and nobody's captured why.
-So every estimate is rebuilt from scratch, and every one takes the same amount of time whether the job is a $4,000 bath update or a $60,000 kitchen gut.
+Your labor rates vary by crew and nobody captured why.
+So every estimate gets rebuilt from scratch, and every one eats the same hours whether the job is a $4,000 bath update or a $60,000 kitchen gut.

 The Quote Itemizer changes the shape of that workflow.
-Before you leave the driveway, you drop your site photos and a voice note into the system — what you saw, what the customer asked for, any site conditions that matter.
-The build pulls those inputs through your pre-loaded pricing rules: your material costs by category, your labor rates by trade, your standard markup floors, your allowance bands for finishes the customer picks later.
-It generates a structured line-item estimate — scope description, materials, labor, markup, and a terms block — that you review on your phone before you're back at the shop.
+Before you leave the driveway, you drop your site photos and a voice note into the system: what you saw, what the customer asked for, any site conditions that matter.
+The build runs those inputs through your pre-loaded pricing rules: material costs by category, labor rates by trade, standard markup floors, allowance bands for finishes the customer picks later.
+It generates a structured line-item estimate (scope description, materials, labor, markup, and a terms block) that you review on your phone before you're back at the shop.

-The estimate isn't sent without your eyes on it.
-You review, adjust any line you want, add or drop scope, then push it to the customer as a PDF or directly into Buildertrend or JobTread.
+The estimate never sends without your eyes on it.
+You review, adjust any line, add or drop scope, then push it to the customer as a PDF or straight into Buildertrend or JobTread.
 What used to take two days of back-and-forth with your estimator now takes twenty minutes of your review time.
-The knowledge that was locked in your head — your markup logic, your allowance rules, your change-order language — gets encoded once and applied consistently on every job.
+The knowledge that was locked in your head, your markup logic, your allowance rules, your change-order language, gets encoded once and applied the same way on every job.

-Golden Horizons builds this as a fixed-price, three-week engagement scoped specifically to residential GCs running ten to fifty jobs a year.
-We encode your pricing rules during onboarding, connect to your existing estimating or project management tool, and hand you a workflow your crew can use on day one without training.
+Golden Horizons builds this as a three-week engagement scoped for residential GCs running ten to fifty jobs a year.
+We encode your pricing rules during onboarding, connect to your existing estimating or project management tool, and hand you a workflow your crew can use on day one with no training.

 Use cases

-• Kitchen remodel estimate: contractor walks the space, photographs cabinets, appliances, and plumbing rough-in, records a voice note on scope.
-System produces a line-item quote with demo, cabinet supply and install, countertop allowance, plumbing fixture labor, and permit line — ready to review in.
+• Kitchen remodel: the contractor walks the space, photographs cabinets, appliances, and plumbing rough-in, and records a voice note on scope.
+The system produces a line-item quote with demo, cabinet supply and install, countertop allowance, plumbing labor, and a permit line, ready to review on site.

-• Bathroom rebuild: photos of existing tile, tub surround, and vanity condition feed into the system alongside the customer's finish selections.
-Labor lines for demo, tile, plumbing, and drywall patch are generated against pre-loaded crew rates, with a finish allowance line the customer fills in.
+• Bathroom rebuild: photos of existing tile, tub surround, and vanity condition feed in alongside the customer's finish selections.
+Labor lines for demo, tile, plumbing, and drywall patch generate against pre-loaded crew rates, with a finish allowance line the customer fills in later.

-• Deck addition: contractor records measurements and grade notes from site visit.
-System generates materials takeoff for framing lumber, decking, hardware, and concrete footings, applies lumber pricing from the current cost catalog, and attaches standard permit and inspection language to the quote.
+• Deck addition: the contractor records measurements and grade notes from the site visit.
+The system builds a materials takeoff for framing lumber, decking, hardware, and footings, applies lumber pricing from the current cost catalog, and attaches standard permit and inspection language to the quote.

-• Roof replacement: drone photos and a voice note on shingle type and pitch condition produce a scope block with tear-off, underlayment, shingle supply, flashing, and ridge cap — all priced against the contractor's current supplier sheet, with a separate line for any plywood replacement flagged as an.
+• Roof replacement: drone photos and a voice note on shingle type and pitch produce a scope block with tear-off, underlayment, shingle supply, flashing, and ridge cap, priced against the contractor's current supplier sheet, with any plywood replacement flagged as a separate allowance line.

-• HVAC retrofit: mechanical contractor notes existing equipment, access conditions, and new unit specs by voice.
-System maps labor hours by task (demo, lineset, electrical whip, startup), applies the crew's hourly rate, and includes a materials line for refrigerant and miscellaneous fittings —.
+• HVAC retrofit: the mechanical contractor notes existing equipment, access conditions, and new unit specs by voice.
+The system maps labor hours by task (demo, lineset, electrical whip, startup), applies the crew's hourly rate, and adds a materials line for refrigerant, ready for same-day review.

 What’s included